durrantcolin/web-pacman/README.md

 # Pacman (web)
 This is an online game of Pacman
 Below are the instructions for using this.
+The instructions are very clear.
 ## Instructions
 Use the WASD or the arrow keys on your keyboard if you are on PC
 <br>Use the arrow symbols/buttons to move